SexChrLab/SCC-alignment/03b_SCC_gene_quantification/README.md

 This page summarizes the steps of the workflows and how to use the output, but a detailed tutorial on how to perform the workflows with test data from Genome in a Bottle is given in the `tutorials` directory.

+Note, since these two workflows are in the same directory, Snakemake does not allow them to be run at the same time and affect the same directory.
+If you would like to try both workflows and compare the results, make a copy of the `03b_SCC_gene_quantification` directory with a different name and run the second workflow from there.

 # Gene quantification pipeline with full alignment and gene counts

 The Snakemake workflow `rnaseq_data_processing_hisat2.snakefile` does an alignment to sex chromsoome complement refernece genome using `hisat2` and quantifies gene expression using the genome annotation using `featureCounts`.